colincirian/DevData/README.md

 Calendar:
 Access the "Calendar" feature to schedule upcoming interviews, meetings, and deadlines.

+Login, Sign Up and Sign Out:
+Developers can log in using their github or discord through a 3rd party authentication.
+They may also sign up or sign in just by using their own email and password.
+When the user is finish they may also sign out of their account by pressing the "sign out" button in the navbar.

 # Configuration and Customization
 User customization options include adding and removing any project ideas or upcoming events planned.